capicua4454/arb-assist/README.md

 The old version of arb-assist will be replaced.

 ---
-## 10. Arb-Assist API server
+## 10. Arb-Assist file server

-To use the arb-assist API server, you should set the port number in your config.toml
+To use the arb-assist file server, you should set the port number in your config.toml

 ```bash
 port = 8080